mencarellic/30daysofruby/README.md

 * Using SQL and subselects, did a reimplementation of the feed to include posts from followed users and self.
 * Finished the rest of the tutorial!

+#### Day 30 - Sep 22

+* I finished up with the tutorial yesterday, so today I decided to do an investigative dive into a Rails app that the company I work for uses.
+It used to be an intimidating mass of hundreds of thousands of lines, and while I still don't understand 100% of it (cough liquid-rails cough), I understand a whole lot more.